kyoriku/stellar-blade-guide/README.md

 * Preloading/prefetching with TanStack Query + Redis will make the frontend feel **near-instant**, even for heavier queries.

 ---

-If you want, I can **also tweak the bullets slightly to make them even punchier and fit a one-line-per-bullet resume style**, so it’s optimized for recruiters who skim quickly.

-Do you want me to do that?

 Built a full-stack web app with React, TypeScript, Tailwind, FastAPI, PostgreSQL, and Redis, deployed on Railway.